General Tools

 Back to the symbol.
 Although the hammer and sickle became used by the Russian Soviet Federative Socialist Republic in 1924, it was already used before, during the 1917 Russian Revolution.

 The hammer stands for the industrial working class and the sickle represents the agricultural workers, uniting the two groups, which made sense to represent the working class as a whole during the Russian revolution.
-It’s become an adequate symbol of the class struggle which is a central tenet in the philosophies of Karl Marx (communism) and Mikhail Bakunin (anarchism).
+It’s become an adequate symbol of the class struggle which is a central tenet in the philosophies of Karl Marx (Communism) and Mikhail Bakunin (anarchism).
 Yes, I do believe the class struggle is still very relevant today, unfortunately.